 We'd just started on the menopause when one of the goats, Violetta, crept up close and eyed me with malevolence.
 Mathilde smacked her gently on the nose and told her to cheer up.
 Normally a placid and friendly creature, Violetta was in a bad mood, Mathilde told me - apparently suffering from PMT.
 This led to a discussion about goat fertility in general.
 Both male goats were castrated.
-At that moment, as if in defiance of the subject, one of the billy goats mounted Violetta.
+At that moment, in defiance of the subject, one of the billy goats mounted Violetta.
 In response she walked free, lifted herself up on her hind legs, lowered her head and struck her horns with some force into her assailant's head several times.
 Such eloquence.

 Shortly afterwards the three half-feral ginger cats jumped off the roof to see what the rumpus was about.
 I prefer dogs but have become fond of this lot.
 On the coldest nights they sleep huddled together on the doorstep for warmth, but when the sun comes out lie elegantly posed on the windowsill.
 I appreciate the distant affection they show me and gladly return it.
 But they make a racket and their greed is unsurpassed - they eat like ravenous Labradors.
 And, being well fed but still in possession of animal instincts, they hunt for pleasure and deposit the results at the door.

 The previous morning there was a robin lying on the mat with its surgically removed gizzards lying perfectly parallel to its stiff little body.
 Worse, they hunt mice in the evening and bring them to me live while I'm having my nightly gin and fag on the terrace.
 Perhaps they think I'll enjoy the gladiatorial display and final kill.
 On the contrary, I send them flying with screaming expletives while gently warning the mouse it's got until the end of my cigarette to escape, after which, given the plummeting temperature, I'm going back in.